 In 2021, Louis Vuitton ("LV") resumed its global marketing effort for the historic 1,758 carat "Sewelô", the largest diamond ever mined in Botswana, following delays imposed by COVID-19 related travel restrictions in 2020.
-The partners are in active discussions and planning in respect of next steps for this historic diamond.
+The partners are in active discussions in respect of next steps for this historic diamond.

-As a result of strong forecast revenues for 2021 and amidst strengthening prices for large, high value diamonds, a strategic decision was taken late in 2021 to defer the sale of the Sethunya, one of the finest, gem quality, exceptional diamonds produced from the Karowe Mine to date.
+Due to strong forecast revenues for 2021 and amidst strengthening prices for large, high value diamonds, a strategic decision was taken late in 2021 to defer the sale of the Sethunya, one of the finest, gem quality, exceptional diamonds produced from the Karowe Mine to date.
+During Q3 2022, the Company received a \$6 million prepayment from HB which has been recorded as deferred revenue on the Statement of Financial Position.